kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 	const pattern = /test/;
 	pattern.test(str); // returns true if given string matches the pattern
 	```

-- add flag `i` to ignore the case-sensitiveness in the string to be matched eg: `const pattern=/test/i`
+- Add flag `i` to ignore the case-sensitiveness in the string to be matched eg: `const pattern=/test/i`

 - `match()` function can be used to extract the actual matches, returns an array of matched string only one string is matched
 	```javascript